-We emphasize here that our covariant holographic entanglement negativity construction based on the minimal entanglement wedge cross section provides an elegant extension of the proposal described in \cite{Kudler-Flam:2018qjo, Kusuki:2019zsp} to time dependent mixed state configurations in $CFT_{1+1}$s dual to non static bulk configurations in the $AdS_3/CFT_2$ framework.
-The minimal entanglement wedge cross section has also been shown related to other quantum information measures such as the entanglement of purification, odd entanglement entropy and the reflected entropy.
-It would be extremely interesting to explore the relation between these entanglement measures especially the reflected entropy and the minimal entanglement wedge cross section for the bipartite mixed states dual to non static bulk configurations considered in this work.
-This would also serve to clarify the status of the bulk proof for the holographic entanglement negativity proposals based on the minimal entanglement wedge cross section and indicate possible approaches for higher dimensional applications.
-Our covariant holographic entanglement negativity construction is expected to find applications to the study of time dependent entanglement issues in quantum gravity and many body condensed matter physics in the context of the $AdS_3/CFT_2$ scenario.
+We emphasize here that our covariant holographic construction based on the extremal entanglement wedge cross section provides an elegant extension of the proposal described in \cite{Kudler-Flam:2018qjo, Kusuki:2019zsp} to time dependent mixed state configurations in $CFT_{1+1}$s dual to non static bulk geometries in the $AdS_3/CFT_2$ framework.
+The entanglement wedge cross section has also been shown to be related to other quantum information measures such as the entanglement of purification, odd entanglement entropy and the reflected entropy.
+It would be extremely interesting to explore the relation between these entanglement measures especially the reflected entropy and the entanglement wedge cross section for bipartite mixed states dual to non static bulk geometries considered in this work.
+Our covariant holographic entanglement negativity construction is also expected to find applications to the study of time dependent entanglement issues in quantum gravity and many body condensed matter physics in the context of the $AdS_3/CFT_2$ scenario.
 These serve as fascinating open issues for future investigations.